125 Years of Service

 Other citizens recognized the importance of the Sisters’ efforts.
 Friends in the business community helped the women religious purchase the small cottage, and Gen. Clark Churchill donated two adjoining lots.
 The donation and generous contributions allowed the Sisters to break ground on a “real” hospital on March 19, 1895, the Feast of St. Joseph’s.
 The new two-story St. Joseph’s Hospital opened in fall of that year.
 It featured 24 private rooms and sweeping porches.
 The common cost for a week’s visit was $10.

 Fun Fact: Over the years, St. Joseph’s has provided care in several buildings, but its main campus has only ever occupied two sites: Polk and Fourth Streets and its current address at 350 W. Thomas Road.
-Ironically, the University of Arizona Cancer Center at St. Joseph’s opened a few short blocks from where the original hospital was located.
+Ironically, the Dignity Health – Cancer Institute at St. Joseph’s Hospital and Medical Center opened a few short blocks from where the original hospital was located.

 The Sisters likely needed more water than most.
 For many years, they wore wool habits and heavy fabrics that trailed to their ankles.
 Sister Alice Montgomery recalled it getting so hot that starch would “melt” and run down her face.
 When a visitor witnessed the spectacle and asked what was happening, she replied she was having “a little meltdown.”